embreate/wittle-website/_stories/wittle-drift-by-brian.markdown

 ---

 ## Feedback
-Wittle.ca is currently in the prototyping phase and we're looking for feedback on the videos and games.
-After watching and playing the content we'd greatly appreciate it if you'd provide your feedback on what you experienced.
+Wittle.ca is currently in the prototype phase and we're looking for feedback we can take into the next phase of the project.
+Your comments will help inform our production plans which are currently in development.
 Feedback can be provided via our [Google Form](https://forms.gle/GrhbAUCedm2HG7xJ9).

 ## The Video
 In Brian's story he talks about how depression made him feel dislocated from his body and the people around him.
 You can watch his story on [YouTube](https://youtu.be/3ifcsAolC6c).